Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 Explanation

-- $model: Specifies which Eloquent model this factory is for.
+• $model: Indicates which model of Eloquent this factory is for.

-- definition(): This method returns an array of attributes that define a model.
+• definition(): This method returns an array of attributes that define the model.
 It uses the Faker instance ($this->faker) to generate random data for each attribute.

-- password: Sets a default password using bcrypt().
+• password: Sets a default password using the bcrypt() function.

-This factory definition will create realistic user data with a unique email and random names.
+This factory definition will create realistic user credentials with a unique email and random names.

 You can use the factory to create single or multiple instances of a model.
 Here are some examples:

-To create a single user instance in a test or a seeder, use the create method:
+To create a single instance of a user in a test or seeder, use the create method:

 This creates a user in the database with the attributes defined in the factory.